msys2/msys2.github.io/web/docs/c.md

     int _dowildcard = 0;
     ```

-3. You can link in `CRT_noglob.o` or `CRT_noglob.o` to disable or enable wildcard expansion.
+3. You can link in `CRT_noglob.o` or `CRT_glob.o` to disable or enable wildcard expansion, respectively.
 This will error out if `_dowildcard` is already set in the source.

     ```bash
     # To enable force-enable wildcard expansion